 Central Piedmont Community College Students Rally in Support of Openly Transgender Student

-April 4, 2014 by Sultan Shakir, Director of Youth and Campus Engagement Program
+Post submitted by Sultan Shakir, Former HRC Director of Youth and Campus Engagement Program

 Today, students at Central Piedmont Community College (CPCC) in Charlotte, NC organized a rally in support of fellow student Andraya Williams, who was detained and harassed by campus police on March 18th while exiting a gender appropriate restroom.
 Andraya, a transgender student at CPCC, said that officers asked for her ID after she left a women’s restroom and, even after she presented her ID, was escorted off campus.
 CPCC has given no explanation for why she was escorted off campus.
 CPCC has said they are investing the matter.

 Additionally, Andraya was told that she would have to use a gender neutral restroom and would need to show medical documents if she wanted to use the female restroom in the future.
 “This isn’t the first time a transgender student has felt harassed or unsafe on this campus and on other campuses, so while this is very emotional for me, I’m glad my story can help highlight the need for campuses to do more to support transgender students.
 I just want what every other student wants, which is to learn in a space that respects and values me.” said Andraya.